 Check out this Mother’s Day idea from The Dollar Tree.
-At a recent trip to The Dollar Tree, I found a few really great materials we could easily use to make a cheap, simple, and fun Mother’s Day gift.
-Keep in mind that these items may be seasonal, therefore not available year round.
+On a recent trip to The Dollar Tree, I found a few really great materials we could easily use to make a cheap, simple, and fun Mother’s Day gift.
+Keep in mind that these items may be seasonal, therefore not available year-round.
 You could also look for similar materials elsewhere.

 Mother’s Day Gift Idea Supplies

 Grab the following items.
 (These items cost me $10 and we had enough for 21 students PLUS.)

 – your choice of fast-growing seeds